pooja002/Automatic-Time-Tracker/README.md

 # Files
 [actvities.json](https://github.com/pooja002/Automatic-Time-Tracker/blob/master/activities.json)- This file contains all data regarding the time spent on each app that is mentioned in activityList.json.

-activityList.json- This file contains list of windows that user is interested to track.
+[activityList.json](https://github.com/pooja002/Automatic-Time-Tracker/blob/master/activityList.json)- This file contains list of windows that user is interested to track.

-auto.exe - This is an executable file compiled using pyinstaller.
+[auto.exe] (https://github.com/pooja002/Automatic-Time-Tracker/blob/master/auto.exe)- This is an executable file compiled using pyinstaller.

-auto.py - This is the python source file.
+[auto.py] (https://github.com/pooja002/Automatic-Time-Tracker/blob/master/auto.py) - This is the python source file.

 # TODO's: